vegaprotocol/documentation/docs/tutorials/transferring-assets.md

 * `factor`: Written as a decimal less than 1.0.
 Factor is used to determine what portion of the full `amount` is transferred in each epoch.
 Think of it like a percentage, so the number you include, when multiplied by 100, will equal what percentage of the amount will be transferred each time.

 Recurring transfers can also set a [dispatch strategy](../grpc/vega/vega.proto.mdx#dispatchstrategy) to distribute rewards based on [dispatch metrics](../grpc/vega/vega.proto.mdx#dispatchmetric) that are tracked by the system.
 The recurring reward transfer below would reward the public key that proposed the markets specified, depending on their value.

+The transfer will run indefinitely, unless you add the optional paramter to specify when to stop:
+* `endEpoch`: The number of the epoch in which you want the last transfer to be made.

 <Tabs groupId="KeytoPooltransferRepeat">
 <TabItem value="KeytoPooltransferRepeatLinuxcmd" label="Linux / OSX command line">